cloudfoundry/cf-mysql-release/docs/service-broker.md

 Having redundant service brokers avoids a single point of failure when creating or binding service instances for an application.
 While a deployment is operable with a single service broker it is not recommended for stated reasons.

 If zero service brokers are deployed, it follows that service instances cannot be provisioned nor bound to any application.

+## Quota Enforcement

+The service broker is deployed with a quota-enforcer process, which ensures that service instances do not exceed their allocated storage quota.
+When the quota is exceeded, the database users associated with the service instance will only be able to `DELETE` until the disk usage falls under the quota.

+By default, the `roadmin` and `quota-enforcer` database users are not subject to quota enforcement.
+When deploying the service broker you can optionally specify additional users to ignore with the property `cf_mysql.broker.quota_enforcer.ignored_users`.
+For an example of this, see the [example property-overrides.yml file](../manifest-generation/examples/property-overrides.yml).